greydamian/netbat/README.txt

     host-b$ netbat 192.168.0.2 4444

-After executing the previous commands, anything typed as input to one of the commands will be displayed as output from the other and vice versa.
+After executing the previous commands, anything typed as input to one of the commands will be displayed as output from the other and vice-versa.
 Supplying EOF (End Of File) to one of the programs will terminate the session, this can usually be done by typing [Ctrl] + [D].